-Showcasing your achievements is important for both remote and non-remote positions.
-Talk about your successes, specially the ones that connect to the job you’re applying for.
-Bonus points if you use numbers and metrics with real examples.
+Showcase your achievements.
+Mention your career successes, especially the ones connected to the job you’re applying for.
+Bonus points if you can show concrete examples and real numbers.

 Highlight your remote experience.
 You can even dedicate a separate section to your previous remote jobs.
 Be sure to include any and all experiences you’ve had working during quarantine.
 Adding a list of relevant skills and responsibilities can also help.